 A version of this article originally appeared on the Cloudera VISION blog.

-Whether you’re responsible for data, systems, analysis, strategy or results, you can use these principles to help you navigate the fast-paced modern world of data and decisions.
+Whether you’re responsible for data, systems, analysis, strategy or results, you can use the 6 principles of modern data architecture to help you navigate the fast-paced modern world of data and decisions.
 Think of them as the foundation for data architecture that will allow your business to run at an optimized level today, and into the future.

 1. View data as a shared asset.

 Enterprises that start with a vision of data as a shared asset ultimately outperform their competition, as CIO explains.
 Instead of allowing departmental data silos to persist, these enterprises ensure that all stakeholders have a complete view of the company.
 And by “complete,” I mean a 360-degree view of customer insights along with the ability to correlate valuable data signals from all business functions, including manufacturing and logistics.
 The result is improved corporate efficiency.